 Although PennDOT activated several signs on the highway leading up to the closure and sent out alerts, many people found themselves stuck in extreme delays, Penny said.

 This weekend's work will be to shore up the pavement on the northbound side, he said.
-Although crews don't expect that both lanes will have to be shut down, drivers should check media sites and www.511PA.com for the latest updates, Penny said.

 "People need to be alert that problems may develop, and they may need to be prepared that the road has to be closed like what happened last week," he said.